lanPN85/HarDNet-MSEG/README.md

 **Cascaded Partial Decoder**(https://github.com/wuzhe71/CPD) (https://arxiv.org/abs/1904.08739)
 Thanks for their wonderful works.

-- This research is supported in part by a grant from the Ministry of Science and Technology (MOST) of Taiwan.
+- This research is supported in part by a grant from the **Ministry of Science and Technology (MOST) of Taiwan**.
-We thank National Center for High-performance Computing (NCHC) for providing computational and storage resources.
+We thank **National Center for High-performance Computing (NCHC)** for providing computational and storage resources.
-We would also like to thank Mr.Ping Chao for many fruitful discussions.
+We would also like to thank **[Mr.Ping Chao](https://github.com/PingoLH)** for many fruitful discussions.